Se8870/Inline-mSelection/README.md

 ## Testing

 To test, make sure you enable `local: true` and then upload the text lists into scriptfiles.
-Then simply run the following commands:
+After doing those steps, run the following commands:

 ```bash
 sampctl package ensure